devvyn/Pyramid-Slimish-Markdown/README.md

 docker build -t my_image_name .
 ```

-Now it's read to run.
+Now it's ready to run.

 **WARNING**: It's easy to forget that this building of the image takes
 a snapshot of the source code at the time when the build command is run,